ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 * When I try to access a variable that I know exists in my emulator, I get an error saying that variable does not exist?
     1. The lewis backdoor does not give access to private variables, so anything prefixed with `_` cannot be changed in this way.
 * If you are using `CmdBuilder` be aware that you should use `.eos()` before `.build()`, _especially_ if you have commands that 'overlap'.
 And example of this would be on the Keithley 2700, which has a buffer auto clear setting command, `TRAC:CLE:AUTO`, and a buffer clear command, `TRAC:CLE`. `.eos()` essentially tells the built regex to match the exact command string, rather than some of it.
+* When running the IOC tests with `make ioctests` you get no output until all the tests are run.
+This is set in general for all `Makefiles` to avoid interleaved printing when doing a parallel build.
+To fix this you need to remove the `-Otarget` from the `MAKEFLAGS` environment variable. e.g. run `set "MAKEFLAGS=-w -j 6"` before running the test.
+This environment variable will be reset back every time you start a new EPICS terminal.

 #### When using an emulator with a VI